INDHU1402/WhereWithal/README.md

 ## Objective
 To build a hassle-free personal finance app for tracking daily life finances and corresponding metrics.<br>
 #### Existing Methods and their drawbacks:
-1. Writing down your income, expenses and financial goals. <br>
+1. Writing your income, expenses and financial goals on a paper. <br>
   - Time consuming
   - Involves Manual work
   - Chances for loss of data
 2. Noting down in excel sheets or phone notes. <br>
   - Involves manual formulas
-  - NDA for Data Visualtion
+  - Data Visualtion is not available
   - Comparitively bad user experience
 ## Description
-WhereWithal is an IOS based finances tracking software designed to solve the issues of existing methods by tackling one's finances through noting user's expenses/incomes/goals on daily basis and automatically generating attendance reports.
+WhereWithal is an IOS based finances tracking software designed to solve the issues of existing methods by tackling one's finances through noting user's expenses/incomes/goals on daily basis and automatically generating reports or statistics based on data provided.
 ## Modules used
 - Swift
 - Charts